 Audit Services has two audit teams assigned to court audit work.
-Staffing currently consists of 1 manager, 1 supervisor, 2 team leaders and 3 audit staff (total of 8 auditors).
-Audit Services is actively recruiting to fill one auditor position and we plan to recruit to fill another auditor vacancy later this fiscal year.
-The success of those recruitment efforts may impact the audit schedule.
-On an as-needed basis, audit staff are pulled to support other projects focusing on the Judicial Council's internal operations.
+Staffing currently consists of 1 manager, 1 supervisor, 2 team leaders and 5 audit staff (total of 9 auditors).
+On an as-needed basis, audit staff are pulled to support other projects focusing on the Judicial Council's internal operations or projects requested by the courts.
 Based on the available staff resources, Audit Services estimates that it will be able to complete five audits currently in progress and begin an additional eight audits.
 Staff from the internal review team will work on trial court audits as time permits.

-When scheduling court audits, Audit Services will provide each court with a reasonable time up to 30 days-to provide its official response and corrective action plan before finalizing the draft report for the audit committee.
+When scheduling court audits, Audit Services will provide each court with a reasonable time-up to 30 days-to provide its official response and corrective action plan before finalizing the draft report for the audit committee.
 The audit schedule includes assumptions about the required time to complete each audit based on the revisions to the audit plan (discussed previously) and other factors such as the number of anticipated locations where cash handling activities take place.